thomkok18/Rebrickable-Build-Together/README.md

 If asked for login details, enter your GitHub username and password.

 ### 7. Done!
 Your files are now saved and uploaded to the repository.
+You can find your commit located in the repository commit list to share it in your post.

 ## First Setup